Corporate Governance

 Risk Management

-Our executive officers have primary responsibility for risk management within our company.
 Our Board of Directors oversees risk management to ensure that the processes designed, implemented and maintained by our executives are functioning as intended and adapted, when necessary, to respond to changes in our company’s strategy as well as emerging risks.
-The primary means by which our Board oversees our risk management processes is through its regular communications with management and by regularly reviewing our enterprise risk management (ERM) framework.
+The primary means by which our Board oversees our risk management processes is through its regular communications with management and by regularly reviewing our ERM framework.
 We believe that our leadership team’s engagement and communication methods are supportive of comprehensive risk management practices and that our Board’s involvement is appropriate to ensure effective oversight.

 Training Employees on Risk Identification

-Risk identification and reduction is considered a core element of every employee’s responsibilities.
-Our Safety, Internal Audit, Internal Controls, Compliance and Enterprise Risk Management departments perform tailored trainings and information sessions for employees, focused on building a culture of risk awareness and response.
+Risk identification and reduction is considered a core element of every employee’s responsibility.
+Our Safety, Internal Audit, Internal Controls, Compliance and ERM departments perform tailored trainings and information sessions for employees, focused on building a culture of risk awareness and response.

 Our Safety and Operations departments have integrated tools to support a culture of zero tolerance for unsafe behaviors and conditions.
 The objective is to conduct operations in a manner that engages our employees to be safe, operate efficiently, protect the environment and respect our neighbors.
 There are specific meetings by discipline area (Safety, Internal Audit, Internal Controls, Compliance and Enterprise Risk Management) and reporting tools (such as Safety’s Incident Reporting Tool) to identify and report risks throughout the organization, and employees are encouraged to do so.